Common name: Reishi

 Anti-microbial activity: Reishi has anti-microbial activity alone and in combination with antibiotics ex vivo (Yoon et al., 1994).

 Anti-inflammatory activity: Reishi has been found to exhibit anti-inflammatory activity in an airway inflammation model in vivo (Liu et al., 2003).

 Anti-tumour activity: Reishi has been found to have anti-tumour activity (Wang et al., 1997) and on breast and prostate cancer cells (Sliva et al., 2003), both ex vivo.

-Anti-tumour activity(II): One study examined the mechanism of anti-tumour action of reishi in mice (Liao et al., 2013).
+Anti-tumour activity(II): One study, published in PNAS, examined the mechanism of anti-tumour action of reishi in mice (Liao et al., 2013).
 A reishi polysaccharide fraction induced antibodies against murine Lewis lung carcinoma cells.
 This resulted in increased antibody-mediated cytotoxicity and also reduction of tumor-associated inflammatory molecules.

 Longevity: One study on normal mice found they lived longer if taking reishi, they used a patented extract called ReishiMax (Wu et al., 2011).
 This was a preliminary report as the study was not finished.